jiweiqi/covid19-mobility/README.md

 We would like to thanks the helps from

-* Mr. Shihao Wen on the data visulization of project website
+* [Shihao Wen](https://www.linkedin.com/in/shihao-wen/) on the data visulization of project website
-* Mr. Youyang Gu on the COVID-19 pandemic model
+* [Youyang Gu](https://www.linkedin.com/in/youyanggu/) on the COVID-19 pandemic model